JurisProject/juris_whitepaper_public/reputation.md

 - decentralized: implies some kind of peer-to-peer
 - autonomous: (maybe not? initial governance is not autonomous)

-## Earning Reputation
+##Earning Reputation
 This is the section that will be of the greatest interest to Jurists.
-Earning rep keeps you in good standing and earning a lot of rep makes you elev
+Earning rep keeps you in good standing and earning a lot of rep makes you elegable to participate in PANELs.

+SNAP is structured to profide lots of opertunities for

+(1) Jurists to demonstrate good judgement, and
+(2) Jurists to implicitly endorce each others judgement.

+These implicict endrocements can then be used as the raw data for a directed weighted graph (DWG).
+By applying graph analitical techniques to these DWGs we can infer our *Trust Metric.*

 ###The Easy Stuff

-Eat your vegetables and finish what you start.
+Finish what you start.
 This stuff doesn’t really prove that you have good judgement, but failing to do it proves that you’re a bit of a flake and shouldn’t be trusted to make good judgement.
 So if you make an opening vote, and don’t make a final vote or endorse an opinion, you get dinged hard.

-Contributing to Discovery
-Contributing to Opinions
+###Contributing to Discussions and Opinions
 Is a pull request an implicit endorsement of the commits all ready on that chain?
 If a fork ends up being popular, the person who started that fork should get a lot of rep. They started a movement that stuck.

-PANEL Peer Review
+###PANEL Peer Review
+PANEL's don't have as many opertunitres for Juritst to show off . . . . [yada yada yada]

+###Graph Analysis

+[^1] Ziegler, Cai-Nicolas, and Georg Lausen.
+"Propagation models for trust and distrust in social networks."
+Information Systems Frontiers 7.4-5 (2005): 337-358. https://link.springer.com/article/10.1007/s10796-005-4807-3